nahlmb/dzikr/README.md

 Same with Quran Tool, you need to download the Book data first, as this following.

 ### Requirement
-1. You can download the tool hare : [this link](https://dzikr-docs.vercel.app/zip/books.zip)
+1. You can the data hare, the extract it : [this link](https://dzikr-docs.vercel.app/zip/books.zip)
 2. Put quran directory on ./assets folder of your project
 3. register the asset in pubspec.yaml, as below
 ```yaml